FDMediagroep/tag-manager/README.md

 ## Environment variables

-In order to store/load the tags/.js the FDMG Tag Manager requires a few environment variables to be setup:
+In order to store/load the tags/.js the FDMG Tag Manager requires a few environment variables to be setup.
+When running the app locally you can put these environment variables in a `.env` file in the root folder of the project:

 **PROD_AWS_ACCESS_KEY_ID**: Self-explanatory